+TGbe Editor: modify paragraph 14 in 9.4.2.161 Transmit Power Envelope element as follows (#4277)

+If the BSS bandwidth is 320 MHz, N is less than or equal to 16.
+If N is equal to 16, the indicated bandwidth is the BSS bandwidth, and the Maximum Transmit PSD 1-N/2 subfields correspond to 20 MHz channels from lowest to highest frequency within the primary 160 MHz channel, and the Maximum Transmit PSD N/2+1-N subfields correspond to 20 MHz channels from lowest to highest frequency within the secondary 160MHz channel.
+If N is greater than 0 and less than 320 MHz BSS bandwidth, respectively, then the indicated bandwidth is the primary 20 MHz, primary 40 MHz, primary 80 MHz or primary 160 MHz channel for N equal to 1, 2,4 or 8, respectively.

-TGbe Editor: modify paragraph 14 in 9.4.2.161 Transmit Power Envelope element as follows (#4277)Values of the Maximum Transmit Power Count field between 5 and 7 are reserved for future use to indicate values of N greater than 8.
+Values of the Maximum Transmit Power Count field between 6 and 7 are reserved for future use to indicate values of N greater than 16.
 If N is greater than 8, the Maximum Transmit PSD 1-8 subfields correspond to the 20 MHz channels from lowest to highest frequency, respectively, within the 160 MHz channel containing the primary 20 MHz channel.
 See 10.22.4 (Operation with the Transmit Power Envelope element).

 TGbe Editor: modify Table 9-691 Transmit Power Envelope element format as follows (#4277)